 R is available for Mac, Windows and Linux.
 Installation is not complicated.
 When you first launch RStudio, you will be greeted by an interface that looks similar to this:

-Now we open a new window (File -> New -> R script) and copy the following code into it.
-Then we select everything and press the run button.
+Just to show, how easy it is, please open a new window (File -> New -> R script) and copy the following code into it.
+Then select everything (Ctrl-A) and press the run button.

 assessors <- c(8, 10, 8, 5, 4, 7, 10, 6) names(assessors) <- c("Fischer", "Miller", "Mayer", "Master", "Hunter", "Smith", "Kim", "Baker") barplot(sort(assessors, decreasing = TRUE), main = "assessment center per year", col = hcl(h = seq(0, 240, by = 30)), horiz = TRUE, las=1)